10-5-pursuit/lab-github/questions.md

 3. **Can you explain the difference between 'git' and 'GitHub'?**

    \`\`\`
+   'Git' is a distributed version control system, while 'GitHub' is a web-based platform built around Git for hosting repositories, collaborating on projects, and managing code.
    \`\`\`

 4. **What is the significance of the 'README.md' file in a GitHub repository?**

    \`\`\`
+   The 'README.md' file in a GitHub repository serves as project documentation, providing information on the project's purpose, usage, and installation instructions.
    \`\`\`

 5. **How does GitHub's 'forking' feature work, and what is its primary purpose?**